Docker Image Default Parameters

 This blog is a follow-up of

-<<Docker Run Reference>>
+<<Docker Run Reference>>.

 When builds an image from a Dockerfile or by committing from a running container, we can set startup parameters for the new image.

-Four of the Dockerfile commands cannot be overridden at runtime: FROM
+Four of the Dockerfile commands cannot be overridden at runtime: FROM,

-.
+MAINTAINER, RUN, and ADD.
 Everything else has a corresponding override in

-docker run
+docker run command.

 CMD

-can be the default startup command for a container or the arguments
+The CMD can be the default startup command for a container or the arguments

 for entrypoint.